You are listening to the Sean Hannity Radio Show Podcast.

 We've not seen anything like this.

-Heather McDonald is a really incredible scholar at the Manhattan Institute, writing in the City Journal, says the overwhelming odds are that the most recent assault on law and order is the direct outcome of the political and media frenzy that has followed police shootings of Alton Sterling and Baton Rouge and Philando Castile in Falcon Heights, Minnesota, less than two weeks ago.
+Heather McDonald is a really incredible scholar at the Manhattan Institute, writing in the City Journal, says the overwhelming odds are that the most recent assault on law and order is the direct outcome of the political and media frenzy that has followed police shootings of Alton Sterling in Baton Rouge and Philando Castile in Falcon Heights, Minnesota, less than two weeks ago.

 The frenzy further amplified the dangerously false narrative that racist police officers are the greatest threat facing young black men today.

-President Obama bears direct responsibility for the lethal spread of this narrative.
+And then she added this: President Obama bears direct responsibility for the lethal spread of this narrative.

 You need to take control of your family and assets.

-Now it sounds like common sense, but too many people procrastinate instead of getting an estate plan before it's too late.
+Now, it sounds like common sense, but too many people procrastinate instead of getting an estate plan before it's too late.

-Now with legalzoom.com, there's no reason to put it off any longer.
+Now, with LegalZoom.com, there's no reason to put it off any longer.

-Now you don't have to figure out on your own whether you need a will or a living trust and what's best for you.
+Now, you don't have to figure out on your own whether you need a will or a living trust and what's best for you.

 Instead, you work with an independent attorney, now available in 48 states.

-Now they'll walk you through your options and recommend an estate plan that offers the best solution to fit your needs.
+Now, they'll walk you through your options and recommend an estate plan that offers the best solution to fit your needs.

 And since LegalZoom is not a law firm, well, you can count on efficiency and value.

-Everything is on your schedule, your terms, plus you know what your estate plan bundle costs up front instead of worrying about high hourly rates.
+Everything is on your schedule, your terms, plus, you know what your estate plan bundle costs up front instead of worrying about high hourly rates.

-Now that's how legal Zoom has become the leader in helping families with their legal needs.
+Now, that's how LegalZoom has become the leader in helping families with their legal needs.

 You get the legal help and you walk away feeling great about it.